tawesoft/go/humanizex/README.md

 ## About

-Package humanizex is an elegant general-purpose, locale-aware way to format and parse numbers and quantities - like distances, bytes, and time - in a human-readable way ideal for config files and as a building-block for a fully translated ergonomic user interface.
+Package humanizex is an elegant, general-purpose, extensible, modular, locale-aware way to format and parse numbers and quantities - like distances, bytes, and time - in a human-readable way ideal for config files and as a building-block for fully translated ergonomic user interfaces.

 If golang.org/x/text is ever promoted to core then there will be a new version of this package named `humanize` (dropping the 'x').

-## TODO: parsing
+What about dustin's go-humanize?

+dustin's go-humanize (https://github.com/dustin/go-humanize) is 3.9 to 4.5
+times faster formatting and 2 times faster parsing, if this is a bottleneck for you.
+It's also quite mature, so is probably very well tested by now.
+If you're only targeting the English language it also has more handy "out of the box" features.

+On the other hand, tawesoft's humanizex is more general purpose and has better localisation support.
+Even with those extra features, tawesoft's humanizex codebase is also smaller and simpler.

 ## Examples

-Example formatting 1536 Bytes (1.5 KiB) in various locales
+Example formatting and parsing Byte quantities in various locales
 ```go
 package main